IbrahimTanyalcin/taskq/README.md

 Here all the main scripts import a single dynamic module.
 And each time, the main thread will pause/resume once the dynamic import and its then handlers are executed.

 ### Example - 4

+> Summary: The main thread will also wait for nested dynamic loads within a pushed function.

 > script 1: